Hollyoaks Later: 2025 Special

-In July 2025 it was announced by Channel 4 and Lime Pictures that Hollyoaks Later will be making a special one-off return in October 2025 as part of the shows 30th anniversary during the announcement they also revealed that at least two characters would be making a return for the late night special, those characters being Warren Fox (Jamie Lomas) and Theresa McQueen (Jorgie Porter), they also announced that the fans will be introduced to at least one new character called Gemma who will be played by former Coronation Street actress Tisha Merry.
+In July 2025 it was announced by Channel 4 and Lime Pictures that Hollyoaks Later will be making a special one-off return in October 2025 as part of the shows 30th anniversary.
+During the announcement they revealed that at least two characters would be making a return for the late night special, those characters being Warren Fox (Jamie Lomas) and Theresa McQueen (Jorgie Porter) and also announced that fans will be introduced to a new character called Gemma, played by former Coronation Street actress Tisha Merry.

 The day after the announcement of the one-off special, current Hollyoaks actors Kieron Richardson who plays Ste Hay, Isabelle Smith who plays Francine Osborne and Louis Emerick who plays Donny Clark all confirmed that they will be taking part in the episode.
 On 16 September 2025 it was announced that Danny Mac who plays Dodger Savage will also be appearing in the episode.
 The same month it was announced that Anya Lawrence who plays Vicky Grant will also be appearing in the episode.
 In October, spoiler pictures inadvertently revealed that Oscar Curtis who plays Lucas Hay, Nathaniel Dass who plays Dillon Ray and Charlie Behan who plays Charlie Dean would also be appearing in the special.
+That same month it was reported that Yasmin Davies, the daughter of Hollyoaks and Brookside actress Alex Fletcher, would portray Esme Dixon, the daughter of Fletcher's Brookside character Jacqui Dixon, in the episode.